kubeshark/docs/src/pages/en/anatomy_of_kubeshark.md

 mascot: Bookworm
 ---

-Distributed packet capture with minimal footprint, built for large scale production clusters.
+**A distributed packet capture system with a minimal footprint, designed for large-scale production clusters.**

 ![Anatomy of **Kubeshark**](/diagram.png)

-**Kubeshark** supports two main deployment methods:
+**Kubeshark** offers two primary deployment methods:

-1. On-demand lightweight traffic investigation using a [CLI](/en/install#cli), by anyone with [kubectl](https://kubernetes.io/docs/reference/kubectl/) access.
+1. On-demand, lightweight traffic investigation accessible through a [CLI](/en/install#cli) for anyone with [kubectl](https://kubernetes.io/docs/reference/kubectl/) access.
-2. Long living deployment, using a [helm chart](/en/install#helm), in support of multiple use-cases (e.g. collaborative debugging, network monitoring, telemetry and forensics).
+2. Long-term deployment via a [helm chart](/en/install#helm), providing stable and secure access to developers without the need for `kubectl` access.

-**Kubeshark** requires no prerequisites like: CNI, service-mesh or coding.
-It doesn't use a proxy or a sidecar and doesn't require architecture alterations to function.
-The CLI option can get your K8s traffic investigation going in only a few minutes.
+**Kubeshark** does not require any prerequisites such as CNI, service mesh, or coding knowledge.
+It functions without the need for a proxy or sidecar, and does not necessitate any changes to existing architecture.
+The CLI option enables you to commence K8s traffic investigation in just a few minutes.

-**Kubeshark** comprises four software components that seamlessly integrate with one another:
+**Kubeshark** is comprised of four software components that integrate seamlessly:

 ## CLI

-The CLI is a binary distribution of the **Kubeshark** client and it is written in [Go](https://go.dev/) language.
+The CLI, a binary distribution of the Kubeshark client, is written in the [Go](https://go.dev/) language.
 It is an optional component that offers a lightweight on-demand option to use **Kubeshark** that doesn't leave any permanent footprint.

-Once downloaded, simply use the `tap` command to start seeing cluster-wide API traffic:
+Once downloaded, you can simply use the `tap` command to begin monitoring cluster-wide API traffic:

 ```shell
 kubeshark tap                                       - tap all pods in all namespaces